Pier 99

 The other way would take me toward the Jantzen Beach side.
 A maze of docks, moored boats, and houseboats.
 My only chance was to stay afloat long enough to grab something—anything—before the river dragged me under.
 Then, maybe, I could pull myself to safety.

 Something brushed against my leg.
 Then something else.
 Brushed or nibbled?!
 Probably just trout.
 Those little guys were nothing to worry about.
-Yet, my mind flashed to the surfaced sturgeon we found floating by the docks under the bridge last season.
+Yet, my mind flashed to the dead sturgeon we’d found last season.
+Prehistoric creature with studded ridges along its sides.
+Bigger than any fish had a right to be.

 I opened my mouth.